Hibrahima/EasyShop/README.md

 # EasyShop

 This mini project is a webshop built using PHP and MySQL.
-The data security and integrity aree nsured with a hasing algorithm (sha 256) on both the server and client sides.
+The data security and integrity are ensured with a hasing algorithm (sha 256) on both the server and client sides.

 This mini project is just a basic shopping website NPT A REALLY ONE, JUST A FANCY PROJECT!
 No credit or debit card checkings ae being made in this version(let's see for the next one), thus no money withdrawal would occur or happen.